 1. heed the Zero Waste basic rules

 Wondering what you can do about littering?
-Probably the most important tip is to prevent littering in the first place.
+Probably the most important tip is to avoid littering in the first place.
 The Zero Waste Lifestyle is designed precisely for this purpose with its basic rules.
 Use reusable instead of disposable, lend things, repair and reuse - instead of buying them new!
 So you can Save money sustainably and avoid littering in a targeted manner.

 2. merze out the typical causes